 - Loud snoring or noisy breathing (gasping or snorting) during sleep

-- Pauses in breathing, lasting usually a few seconds up to a minute
+- Pauses in breathing during sleep, lasting a few seconds up to a minute

 - Mouth breathing